greyhoundforty/roks-icd-workshop/workshop/exercise-2/README.md

 ![Pods](https://dsc.cloud/quickshare/pods.png)

 Click into the `Running` pod and navigate to the `Logs` tab.
-You should see the Node.js application start-up logs, as well as periodic logs from your curl loop.
+You should see the Node.js application start-up logs.

 ![Logs](https://dsc.cloud/quickshare/pod-logs.png)